 The last piece of the puzzle that sets Werewolf apart from its predecessor is that as written it’s substantially more open to high-octane mayhem than Vampire is.
 Whilst, of course, in practice you can run a hyper-violent action-based Vampire campaign of blood-powered superheroics – many people did just that back in the day, many still do, many find this the most enjoyable approach to the game – the tone of its writing never really encouraged this.
 On the other hand, Werewolf both gives you full permission to go wild and provides you with the tools to do it; for instance, there’s not really a werewolf equivalent to the Masquerade, because of the Delirium which takes over uninitiated humans who witness a werewolf transformation as their rational mind absolutely rejects what they are seeing, so whilst it’s still strongly discouraged to go full wolfman in front of a bunch of TV cameras at the same time if you need to hulk out in public to deal with a situation, you’re not going to get hammered for it.

-The combination of ferocious wolf-powered violence, Captain Planet eco-warfare, and tripped-out spirit quests is pretty much unique to Werewolf: the Apocalypse – although you had (and still have) heaps of New Agey sorts claiming wolves as their spirit animals and so forth, to my awareness the idea of werewolves as spirit-warriors out to defend Gaia from evil megacorporations doesn’t seem to have any precedent here.
+The combination of ferocious wolf-powered violence, Captain Planet eco-warfare, and tripped-out spirit quests is pretty much unique to Werewolf: the Apocalypse – although you had (and still have) heaps of New Agey sorts claiming wolves as their spirit animals and so forth, to my awareness the idea of werewolves as spirit-warriors out to defend Gaia from evil megacorporations doesn’t seem to have any precedent before this.
 At the same time, Werewolf seems to have this knack of making you accept this absurd premise.
 The way I see it, this is a triumph of Rein*Hagen really getting to grips with what people might want to get up to in a game based around being a woofle.
 Even if you don’t know the lore of the World of Darkness franchise, if you were told “We’re going to play a game about vampires living in the modern age” you aren’t necessarily going to automatically expect a high-combat game, because traditionally vampire-based media hasn’t really depicted the undead as being all about direct violence and more being about lurking about striking from the shadows or from behind a veil of secrecy – hence you have Vampire: the Masquerade‘s emphasis on vampire society lurking about in the shadows, with the characters constantly maintaining their own covers whilst at the same time trying to penetrate the secrets of their elders.

 Likewise, if you were told “We’re going to play a game about werewolves living in the modern age”, that creates an expectation that your characters are going to woof out and get ultraviolent from time to time, and I think Rein*Hagen’s choices of enemies for the werewoofs to go hunting for is actually pretty shrewd.
 It makes sense that werewolves would feel some concern for the fate of real wolves in the wild, and consequently it makes sense that ecological concerns would be important to them; likewise, enough New Age-influenced sorts out there spiritually identify with wolves on some level that adding a spiritual dimension to matters also makes sense.
 The Black Spiral Dancers are nice stand-ins for the mass murdering evil werewoof of horror stories past, whilst the player characters get a chance to be big ass heroes in a way which Vampire player characters, due to their inherently predatory nature, don’t really get to be.
 On top of that, the spiritual cosmology of the game is actually a lot of fun to play with, and lends itself to some delicious speculation.